oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 #### Data Sources

-Data sources files will be stored by ${doc.customer.name} in the reserved specific Object Storage buckets:
+Data sources files will be stored by A Company Making Everything in the reserved specific Object Storage buckets:

 -   **HRCosts-Dev** for development data source files
 -   **HRCosts-Prod** for production data source files

 Source files are:

 -   **filename1.txt**: csv files with ";" as separator.
-It contains historical data regarding ${doc.customer.name}'s employees and their organizational units.
+It contains historical data regarding A Company Making Everything's employees and their organizational units.
 Repeated for every month you can find the organizational units to which employees belong.
 -   **filename2.txt**: csv files with ";" as separator.
-It contains historical data regarding ${doc.customer.name}'s salary slip items.
+It contains historical data regarding A Company Making Everything's salary slip items.
 Each item may have additional rows with related reference month, in case change to the item description occurs.
 -   **filename3.txt**: csv files with ";" as separator.
-It contains historical data regarding ${doc.customer.name}'s employee retributions.
+It contains historical data regarding A Company Making Everything's employee retributions.
 Level of detail for the amounts is: month, salary slip item, employee.
 -   **filename4.txt**: csv files with ";" as separator.
-It contains historical data regarding ${doc.customer.name}'s employees salary as per accounting information (EBS).
+It contains historical data regarding A Company Making Everything's employees salary as per accounting information (EBS).
 Level of detail for the amounts is: month, salary slip item, employee category (manager/employee).

-For detailed descriptions of the source file structure including columns name, columns type and columns description refer to the sheet "Source Files" in the attached Excel file "\_${doc.customer.name}*HRAnalytics_DataMapping.xlsx*"
+For detailed descriptions of the source file structure including columns name, columns type and columns description refer to the sheet "Source Files" in the attached Excel file "\_A Company Making Everything*HRAnalytics_DataMapping.xlsx*"

 Source tables are: